Back to top

 The properties, usually referred to as independent living units (ILUs), come in many shapes and sizes, including villas, high or medium-rise apartments, serviced apartments and terrace houses.

-Services and facilities vary too, and can range from golf courses, swimming pools, gyms and theatres to organised social events and 24-hour emergency assistance.
+Services and facilities vary too, and can range from golf courses and theatres to organised social events and 24-hour emergency assistance.

 Retirement villages are ideal if you require little or no assistance with daily activities, but want to enjoy the benefits of living in a community with other older Australians.